Scientists discover 'black holes' in Earth's oceans

-But a new mathematical technique introduced by researchers could finally shed some light on these mysterious ocean maelstroms.
-The technique looks for similar mathematical structures in the ocean as are known to occur at the edges of black holes.
+But a new mathematical technique introduced by researchers could shed some light on these mysterious ocean maelstroms.
+The technique looks for similar mathematical structures in the ocean that are also known to occur at the edges of black holes.

 "The boundaries of water-carrying eddies satisfy the same type of differential equations that the area surrounding black holes do in general relativity," said George Haller, one of the researchers in the study.

 Using satellite observations, the researchers were not only able to identify the boundaries of several of these eddies, but they confirmed that the eddies were mathematically equivalent to black holes.